 When they ask if you can play, be humble (even if you are brilliant) and say you would like to play with other musicians.
 If they are open to letting someone come and try out, they will suggest it.
 Wait to be invited, don’t offer or they will think you are pushy (not good for your reputation.)

 You need to have already decided if you want to jam just for fun or to play gigs.
 Although, the rules about turning up on time for rehearsals and being a contributing member of the band still apply.

-It’s easy to pick an amateur because they will cancel a practise, not learn the charts and want to be the leader when they are not qualified.
+It’s easy to pick an amateur because they will cancel a practice, not learn the charts, and want to be the leader when they are not qualified.
 You need to pay your dues and earn respect.

 Rule 2 – Put your Ego in your Back Pocket Forever!

 Just lose the attitude.
 There will always be someone better than you.